MicrosoftDocs/customer-voice/cv-docs/manage-surveys.md

 ## Share a survey

 You can share your survey with multiple people in your organization so they can collaborate on the structure and layout of  the survey.
+Sharing your survey shares the complete project.
+The experience and behavior of sharing is same as that of sharing a project.
+More information: [Share a project](manage-projects.md#share-a-project)

+To share a survey, open the survey, and select **Share** on the toolbar at the top of the page.
+Continue by adding co-owners as you would do while sharing a project.